pkhsu/kakfa-o11y/README.md

 # Kafka APM & Observability Solution Demo

-> **A comprehensive Application Performance Monitoring (APM) and observability solution for Apache Kafka environments, demonstrating enterprise-grade monitoring, alerting, and troubleshooting capabilities.**
+> **A demonstration of Application Performance Monitoring (APM) and observability patterns for Apache Kafka environments, showcasing monitoring, alerting, and troubleshooting capabilities.**

+**Note: This is a proof-of-concept demo project for learning and evaluation purposes, not intended for production use without significant modifications.**

 ## Executive Summary

-This project demonstrates a **production-ready APM solution** for Kafka operations teams, showcasing how to achieve **complete visibility into Kafka-based microservices architectures**.
-The solution provides:
+This project demonstrates an **APM solution concept** for Kafka operations teams, showcasing how to achieve **complete visibility into Kafka-based microservices architectures**.
+This demo provides:

 - **End-to-End Visibility**: Full observability across producers, consumers, brokers, and infrastructure
 - **Rapid Problem Resolution**: Reduce MTTR from hours to minutes with correlated metrics, logs, and traces
 - **Proactive Monitoring**: Early detection of performance degradation and capacity issues
 - **Multi-Language Support**: Unified observability across Java, Python, and Go applications
-- **Enterprise-Grade Stack**: Built on OpenTelemetry standards with proven open-source tools
+- **Modern Observability Stack**: Built on OpenTelemetry standards with proven open-source tools

-### Business Impact
+### Demo Value
-- **Significant reduction** in troubleshooting time through correlated telemetry
+- **Demonstrates reduction** in troubleshooting time through correlated telemetry
-- **Proactive capacity planning** with trend analysis and comprehensive metrics
+- **Shows capacity planning** capabilities with trend analysis and comprehensive metrics
-- **Improved operational visibility** with comprehensive monitoring and alerting
+- **Illustrates operational visibility** with comprehensive monitoring and alerting
-- **Enhanced system reliability** through automated monitoring and early issue detection
+- **Showcases observability patterns** for automated monitoring and early issue detection

 ---